-The Saint-Theobald Collegiate of Thann in Alsace is considered one of the most beautiful Gothic churches in Alsace.
-A local saying states: “The spire of Strasbourg is the highest, the spire of Freiburg is the broadest but the spire of Thann is the prettiest.”
+The Saint-Theobald Collegiate of Thann in Alsace is considered one of Alsace’s most beautiful Gothic churches.
+A local saying states: “The spire of Strasbourg is the highest, the spire of Freiburg is the broadest, but the spire of Thann is the prettiest.”
 Let’s learn more about the Thann Collegiate Church…

-The church, built between the 14th and the 16th century, displays a remarkable example of Flamboyant Gothic style.
+The church, built between the 14th and 16th centuries, displays a remarkable example of the Flamboyant Gothic style.
 It is arguably one of the most richly decorated churches in Alsace.

 The church was built in several stages.
-The construction work started in 1307 and was later delayed due to the 1356 Basel earthquake.
-The South lateral nave was completed in 1332 and the Flamboyant spire in 1516.
+The construction work started in 1307 and was delayed due to the 1356 Basel earthquake.
+The South lateral nave was completed in 1332, and the Flamboyant spire in 1516.

 In 1442, a college of canons from the village of Saint-Amarin came to Thann.
-The church of Thann became a “collegiate”, that is a church housing a college of canons.
+The church of Thann became a “collegiate”, a church housing a college of canons.

 One of the best Gothic features of Thann Collegiate is the main portal of the western façade designed between 1342 and 1498.
 It is a masterpiece of Gothic architecture in Alsace, 16 m high and 8 m wide.
 The doorway includes three tympanums.

 The central tympanum represents 150 scenes of the life of Mary with 500 figures.

 The right tympanum depicts the Nativity and the Magi.

 The left tympanum shows the Crucifixion.

 Towering 78 metres above the town, the elegant spire is a fine example of tracery from the Middle Ages similar to that of Basel Cathedral.
 The bell tower contains an old bell from 1467 and two others from 1826.